 Evaluate your toolbox: Consider developing an innovative approach to a challenge you are already working to address, or using the skills, knowledge, and networks you already possess to alleviate a problem or issue in your community.
-You can always expand your toolbox along the way.

 Consider measurement: How will you gauge the success of your commitment?
 Flesh out the metrics you will use to measure your impact and devise a method for measuring your progress.
 Make sure your evaluation plan is detailed and realistic.
 Review the monitoring and evaluation guide for more information.

 Get feedback: Once you've come up with an informal plan of action, start soliciting feedback from classmates, professors, and your target beneficiaries.
 Do they think your timeframe and action plan are realistic?
 Would they be willing to join or support you?
 How could your plan be improved?
 Attaining honest and meaningful feedback from the start is crucial to long-term success, and it is a great way to find allies early in the process.